2025 Nepalese Gen Z protests: Digital coordination

-Youth participatory groups, particularly Hami Nepal (a non-governmental organization), used Discord online communities (called "servers" in Discord (Note: These are not computer servers (physical computers).)) and Instagram channels as central organising tools in the Gen Z protests.
-Anyone could join the Hami Nepal Discord group, making it vulnerable to trolls or people not living in Nepal.
+Youth participatory groups, particularly Hami Nepal (a non-governmental organization), used Discord online communities (called "servers" in Discord) (Note: These are not computer servers (physical computers).) and Instagram channels as central organizing tools in the Gen Z protests.
+According to Green European Journal, the Discord server rapidly evolved into the movement's primary communications hub before the demonstrations.
+Volunteers organized dedicated channels for media outreach, legal assistance, medical response, fact-checking, documentation, regional coordination and newcomer support.
+Participants also collaboratively prepared protest guidelines, assigned volunteer responsibilities and discussed contingency plans for possible internet disruptions.

+Shaswot Lamichhane, who established the Discord server and served as the moderator manager, was a recent graduate with a background in science and technology.
+He was involved in the technical coordination that underpinned these exercises in digital democracy, explaining that the discussions were meant to simulate a "mini-election", emphasizing that it was intended to gauge people's preferences rather than constitute a binding election or formal appointment process.

+Organizers incorporated QR codes into protest banners so that photographs distributed by news articles would also direct viewers to the Discord server.
+They additionally coordinated outreach to approximately 140 social media influencers before the protests to broaden participation despite the government's social media restrictions.
+VPNs and posted flyers were also used to evade the social media ban.

-According to India Today, messages in the Hami Nepal discord advocated for violence against the Nepalese leadership.
-Tactical discussions on Discord included procurement and use of Molotov cocktails, suggestions to seize ammunition from police stations, and instructions on disabling aeroplane tyres using acetylene gas.
-After police response led to 19 deaths, organisers in some Discord servers asked members to stop attending classes.
+According to several news outlets, messages in the Youth Against Corruption Discord channel advocated for violence against the Nepalese leadership.
+Tactical discussions on Discord included procurement and use of Molotov cocktails, suggestions to seize ammunition from police stations, and instructions on disabling airplane tires using acetylene gas.
+After police response led to 19 deaths, organizers in some Discord servers asked members to stop attending classes.
 They called for an indefinite closure of colleges and schools until the government accepted accountability for the fatalities.

-Protestors used VPNs and posted flyers with QR codes to evade the social media ban.
+However, Green European Journal, based on an analysis of the archived Discord logs, reported that the server had initially functioned as the movement's principle coordination hub, with dedicated channels for logistics, legal support, medical response, media outreach and fact-checking.
+It also reported that moderators urged protesters to remain peaceful and attempted to regain control after violence broke out, but that the rapid influx of members following the police shootings overwhelmed moderation efforts and allowed increasingly violent messages to proliferate.

 After Oli's resignation, the army's chiefs met with Hami Nepal and asked them to suggest nominees for an interim leader who would oversee national elections.
 On a Discord server with over 100,000 members, more than 10,000 users met virtually in a Discord channel (Note: Discord communities, called "servers", are made of a number of textual or vocal "channels" that members of the community can use to communicate.) to debate.
+The discord server had sub channels for constitutional law, fact-checking and candidate research.
 After discussions, several polls, and the use of sub-channels for fact-checking, the members settled on Sushila Karki.